-Symptoms of a Bad or Failing ECM-Power Relay
+3 Symptoms of a Bad ECM-Power Relay

-One of the first symptoms of a problem with the ECM power relay is no power when the key is inserted.
-If the ECM power relay fails it can cut off power to the entire vehicle.
+One of the first symptoms of a bad PCM-power relay is no power when the key is inserted.
+If the PCM-power relay fails it can cut off power to the entire vehicle.
 A failed relay will disable the dash lights and warning chimes that normally come on when the key is inserted into the ignition, and will probably be unable to start or turn over the vehicle.

-3. Battery drain or dead battery
+3. Battery Drain or Dead Battery

 Next Step